oktaytuncay/Kubernetes/kubernetes.md

     Image:        nginx:1.20
 ```

-We see a new revision with revision number 4 as seen above, and we can no longer see revision number 2 and revision 4 has the same content as revision 2.
-The last revision before this step was 3, we rollback 3, made 2 the current revision, it became the current revision with number 4.
+We see a new revision with revision number 4 as seen above, and we can no longer see revision number 2, and revision 4 has the same content as revision 2.
+The last revision before this step was 3, we rollback 3, made 2 the current revision, and it became the current revision with number 4.

-9. Change/break the nginx version in the deployment-definition.yml file, apply the changes and check the rollout status.
+9. Change/break the Nginx version in the deployment-definition.yml file, apply the changes and check the rollout status.
   - **Before :** *image: nginx:1.20*
   - **After :** *image: nginx:invalid_version*